Perfect5th/perfect5th.github.io/_posts/2019-08-15-computers-wtf-1-memory.md

 ### Memory Addresses: Numbers That Let You Find Other, More Meaningful Numbers

-A memory address is simple an integer.
+A memory address is simply an integer.
 To be more specific, it's a positive integer.
 If you modified the C code above to `printf("a = 0x%x\n", a)`, you'd get output something like `a = 0x601030` (or some other value).
 It points to a specific spot in the Computer System's main Memory.
-Memory itself can be thought of, most simple, as just a big collection of bytes, in one long list.
+Memory itself can be thought of, most simply, as just a big collection of bytes, in one long list.
 The memory address 0x1 (the integer 1) might refer to the first byte in that list.
 The memory address 0xf (the unsigned integer 15) might refer to the 15th byte in that list.